Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 Once again, rolling out your holiday marketing campaigns on multiple channels is a great way to reach a wide audience.
 Your target audience might be different on social media than with email marketing, so while your brand’s voice should stay consistent you might want to tweak your content to best appeal to your social media followers.

-Also depending on the social media channel your campaign might be more image-focused, like with Instagram, or text-heavy like with Twitter.
+Also, depending on the social media channel you choose, your campaign might be more visual-, like with Instagram, or text-heavy like with Twitter.
 Social media allows you to not only connect with current customers but also expand your reach to new ones.

 7. Start a video marketing campaign for the holidays